-Jamaica was only my 2nd Caribbean island I had visited and I had no idea what to expect but I was pleasantly surprised by the diversity and beauty the island had to offer.
-When I first arrived I was greeted by a warm “Welcome Home” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.
+Jamaica was only my 2nd Caribbean island I had visited, and I had no idea what to expect.
+Still, I was pleasantly surprised by the diversity and beauty the island had to offer.
+When I first arrived, I was greeted by a warm “Welcome Home,” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.

-The laid-back relaxed happiness exuded by the locals was contagious, the food was spicy, fresh and unique and the nature was stunning.
-Mountains, rivers, beaches, cliffs, rain forest, coral reef systems, coffee plantations, historic forts and much more were all contained in this island.
+The laid-back, relaxed happiness exuded by the locals was contagious, the food was spicy, fresh, and unique, and the nature was stunning.
+Mountains, rivers, beaches, cliffs, rain forests, coral reef systems, coffee plantations, historic forts, and much more were contained in this island.